-When the repairs are done, the surgeon will remove the tools and retractor.
-He or she will close the incision or incisions with sutures, glue, or staples.
+When the repairs are done, the surgeon will remove all the tools.
+He or she will close the incisions with stitches, glue, or staples.
 A small bandage is put on the wound.

 After your surgery

 Some types of MISS can be done as an outpatient procedure.
 This means you can go home the same day.
-You will need to stay for a couple of hours after the procedure so your healthcare provider can watch for problems.
-Or you may need to stay one or more nights in the hospital.
+You will need to stay for a couple of hours after the procedure.
+This is so your healthcare team can watch for problems.
+Or you may need to stay 1 or more nights in the hospital.
 When you’re ready to go home, you’ll need to have someone drive you.

 Recovering at home

 You will have some pain after the surgery.
-This can be relieved with pain medicines.
-Ask your healthcare provider if there are any over-the-counter pain medicines you should not take.
-Often the pain will go away fairly quickly.
+This can be relieved with pain medicine.
+Ask your healthcare provider if there are any pain medicines you should not take.
+Often the pain will go away quickly.

-Your healthcare provider will give you instructions about how you can use your back after surgery.
+Your healthcare provider will tell you how to use your back safely after surgery.
 You may need to limit lifting or bending.
-You may need to wear a back brace for a time after the procedure.
+You may need to wear a back brace for a time.
 And you may need physical therapy after the surgery.
 This is to help strengthen muscles around the spine and help you recover.
-Your recovery time will vary depending on the type of surgery you had and your general health.
+Your recovery time will vary.
+It depends on the type of surgery you had and your general health.
 You may be able to go back to normal activities in a few weeks.

-Make sure to follow all of your healthcare provider's instructions about treatment and follow-up appointments.
+Make sure to follow all instructions about follow-up treatment and appointments.
 This will help make sure the surgery works well for you.